-Next to the microscope, is our Olympus VS-120 high-resolution slide scanner.
+We also have an Olympus VS-120 high-resolution slide scanner.
 The slide scanner enables us to create virtual slides of any of our sectioned brains using brightfield, darkfield or fluorescence and it can accommodate a range of slide sizes.
 We have used it to scan many brains in our collection from hummingbirds to turkey vultures.
 With oil immersion 40x and 100x objectives, we also use the slide scanner to create virtual, 3D slides of our Golgi stained tissue.
 From these images, we can analyze neuron morphology on our Neurolucida 360 workstation.